jontssu/jontssu/README.md

 📚 I'm constantly expanding my knowledge in C and C++, making them the foundation of my expertise.

-💬 I'm always open to engaging in discussions about anything related to coding.
-Feel free to share your thoughts, ideas, or even some clever coding jokes.

 🌐 You can easily reach out to me through the provided links.
-Let's connect and embark on an inspiring coding adventure together!